The facts.

 - Board

-First board members announced Juneteenth 2026
+First board members announced as the founding cohort assembles

 Funding